 Comprehensive Care for Vascular Health

-The Vascular Institute of Chicago at Vanguard Weiss Memorial Hospital combines the community setting and lakefront location of Weiss with vascular experts from the University of Chicago Medical Center.
+The Vascular Institute of Chicago at Weiss Memorial Hospital combines the community setting and lakefront location of Weiss with vascular experts from the University of Chicago Medical Center.

 Unlike many community hospitals, Weiss provides a multidisciplinary approach to treating peripheral vascular arterial disease with the help of one of the finest academic medical centers in the world.